Yacht Isabela II – 7 days / 6 nights – Northern Galapagos – Tuesday to Monday

 In the morning, we visit the youngest island of the archipelago, Fernandina.
 Punta Espinoza has an amazing combination of barrenness and abundant wildlife.
 Highlights include hawks, penguins, flightless cormorants, and some of the densest colonies of marine iguanas.
 Snorkeling here usually bring unexpected marine encounters.

 Tagus Cove (Isabela Island)

 After breakfast we disembark at Urbina Bay, the result of an uplifting of the ocean floor in 1954.
 Here you can find corals, shells and many other calcareous organisms exposed above water.
-This area is also home to large and very colourful Galapagos land iguanas, and occasionally to giant tortoises.
-Along the shoreline, after the hike, guests may encounter flightless cormorants and see penguins while snorkelling.
+This area is also home to large and very colorful Galapagos land iguanas, and occasionally to giant tortoises.
+Along the shoreline, after the hike, guests may encounter flightless cormorants and see penguins while snorkeling.